adupo/csc4330/DuoMonkeyEditor_Documentations/DuoMonkeyEditor_SDD.md

 ![TextEditor] (https://github.com/adupo/csc4330/blob/master/DuoMonkeyEditor_Documentations/Assets/FirePad_Mockup.png) <br />

 This is the mock up of the graphical user interface for the DuoMonkeyEditor text editor.
+Users will be presented with this interface after inputing their Google account in the screen above.
 * Allows input and modification of text.
 * Allows font changes to text.
 * This is the main feature of the GUI.